COMP1151/comp1151-design-quiz/README.md

 ## Question 1: MDA (3 marks)

-1. List the three components of the MDA model and give a one sentence description of each.
+1. List the three components of the MDA model.
+Using Tetris as an example, identify and describe each component.
 ---

 *Answer Question 1 here.*